miguelgrinberg/microdot/docs/intro.rst

 In the above example, Microdot issues a standard 200 status code response, and inserts the necessary headers.

-The applicaton can provide its own status code as a second value returned from the route.
+The application can provide its own status code as a second value returned from the route.
 The example below returns a 202 status code::

     @app.get('/')